-A face to face presentation to your Assistant Deputy Minister, senior management team, Deputy Minister or Minister can be a career-defining moment for any public service executive.
+A written briefing or a face-to-face presentation to your Assistant Deputy Minister, senior management team, Deputy Minister or Minister can be a career-defining moment for any public service executive.
 You know your subject but can you communicate it effectively?
 How will you be remembered after, rising star or the opposite?
-Happily, successful face to face briefing is a learned skill and there are proven techniques which can help you excel in this challenging task.
+Happily, successful briefing is a learned skill and there are proven techniques which can help you excel in this challenging task.

-The course will provide an opportunity for you to increase your oral and written briefing skills in a safe environment and learn the keys to preparing and delivering presentations to public sector decision-makers.
-It will cover the real-world preferences of senior officials and Ministers, the most common questions they ask and advanced techniques for briefing them effectively.
-The course is highly interactive and practical.
-It will enable you to experiment with various real-world scenarios such as the elevator briefing, the five minute briefing on a complex file, the PowerPoint presentation to a committee and the briefing in a Minister’s office for example.
-You will get feedback from peers and one-on-one coaching from the instructor, and come away with new skills you can apply with confidence on return to the job.
-This course will be tailored and customized to the specific needs of your department or a particular branch or division within it.
-It can be offered as a one, two or three day course with the following flexible modules:
+The courses will provide an opportunity for you to increase your oral and written briefing skills in a safe environment and learn the keys to preparing and delivering presentations to public sector decision-makers.
+They will cover the real-world preferences of senior officials and Ministers, the most common questions they ask and advanced techniques for briefing them effectively.
+The courses are highly interactive and practical.
+They will enable you to experiment with various real-world scenarios such as the elevator briefing, the five-minute briefing on a complex file, the PowerPoint presentation to a committee and the briefing in a Minister’s office, for example.
+You will get feedback from peers and one-on-one coaching from the instructor, and will come away with new skills that you can apply with confidence upon your return to the job.
+These courses will be tailored and customized to the specific needs of your department or your particular branch or division within it.
+They can be offered as individual courses or combined into a multi-day program with the following flexible modules:

 - The real-world context in which Ministers and senior officials function;

 - The factors they consider when making decisions;

 - The style of policy documents and briefings which best helps them do their jobs;

 - Strategic policy analysis – what it is and how to do it.

 Writing an Effective Briefing Note (One and a half days*)

 - Best practices - elements of a “good” briefing note;

 - How to make the departmental template work;